Kehet/imagick-layout-engine/README.md

 ```

 ### SAVE_SNAPSHOT
-When set (to any value), snapshot images will be automatically written to `tests/__snapshots__/` if snapshot file is missing.
+When set, if snapshot file is missing, snapshot image will be automatically written to `tests/__snapshots__/`.
 ```bash
 SAVE_SNAPSHOT=1 composer test -- --filter=YourTest
 ```

 ### SAVE_IMAGE_DIFF
-When set (to any non-empty value), a visual diff image will be saved to `tests/temp/` whenever an image comparison is performed, regardless of pass/fail.
+When set, a visual diff image will be saved to `tests/temp/` whenever an image comparison is performed, regardless of pass/fail.
 ```bash
 SAVE_IMAGE_DIFF=1 composer test -- --filter=YourTest
 ```